microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Implementation

-This pattern can be implemented to summarize large documents,and has the capability process chunks in Sequence.The Sequence chunk summarization approach summarizes the document chunks with input from previous chunk, this enables the sumamry to keep context of previous chunk.
-As you can see from the below flow, the final chunk summary will have context from all previous chunks
+This pattern can be implemented to summarize large documents, and has the capability process chunks in Sequence.
+The Sequence chunk summarization approach summarizes the document chunks with input from previous chunk, this enables the summary to keep context of previous chunk.
+As you can see from the below flow, the final chunk summary will have context from all previous chunks.

-The below flow provides the sequential flow where chunks can be proceesed in sequence with Open AI, each chunk is processed with sumamry of previous chunk
+The below flow provides the sequential flow where chunks can be proceesed in sequence with Open AI, each chunk is processed with summary of previous chunk

 <img width="677" alt="image" src="assets/sequential_chunks.jpg">

-This pattern can be implemented using langchain library method "Refine".Please refer to below GitHub repository foran example
+This pattern can be implemented using langchain library method "Refine".Please refer to below GitHub repository for an example

 https://github.com/microsoft/OpenAIWorkshop/blob/main/scenarios/powerapp_and_python/python/Langchain_Summarization.ipynb